TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part1-WebAPI/001 Introduction.md

 3) As a User I can add a new Todo, so that I can remember important things
 4) As a User I can view all or filtered Todos, so that I can remember what to do
 5) As a User I can complete a Todo, so that I can mark things as done
+6) As a User I can delete a Todo, so that I can clean up